 - Surgical decompression, via either an anterior (44.4%) or a posterior (55.6%) approach, was eventually performed in 9 patients.
 Decompression alone was performed in all cases; however, 1 patient developed cervical instability requiring an anterior cervical instrumented fusion 5 years later.

-The recommendation here was that the decompression surgery could help in the short-term but, as mentioned in the research above, there may be long-term complications include cervical instability, which may necessitate more surgery including the fusion that few patients truly desire.
+The recommendation here was that the decompression surgery could help in the short term but, as mentioned in the research above, there may be long-term complications including cervical instability, which may necessitate more surgery including the fusion that few patients truly desire.

 “When examining a large institutional sample and an even larger national sample, this study found that orthopedic surgeons were more likely to encounter perioperative bleeding requiring transfusion than neurological surgeons.
 When in-hospital complications were considered as a whole, in the national sample, orthopedic surgeons are more likely to encounter in-hospital complications than neurological surgeons when performing Posterior Cervical Decompression and Fusion.”

 When fusion is the “best” only answer for Vertebrobasilar insufficiency